aiui Svelte Themes

 aiui

-Claude Code can ask, confirm, and collect input — as real native macOS dialogs.
+Claude Desktop App can ask, confirm, and collect input — as real native macOS dialogs.

 The chat is sometimes the wrong place

-When Claude Code has a question that's really a pick between options, you have to type the answer in prose.
+When Claude Desktop App has a question that's really a pick between options, you have to type the answer in prose.
 When it wants your go-ahead before touching production, you get a blue Yes/No box — and nothing more tailored.
-Need to hand it a secret for a moment?
-It lands in the transcript.

 There's a better way.

-aiui lets Claude Code open real, native dialogs on your Mac:
+aiui lets Claude Desktop App open real, native dialogs on your Mac:

 • "Which of these three deploy strategies?"
 A window with three cards, each with context.
 One click.
 Done.